fs-kanayama/reactlandia-bolerplate-lite/README.md

-# react-universal-component-bolerplate
+# Reactlandia: boilerplate

-Universal React/Node.js bolerplate based on react-universal-component an other amazing packages from Reactlandia
+Universal, routed, code-split, React, Node.js, Webpack 4 bolerplate based on faceyspacey/react-universal-component and other amazing packages from the miraculous continent of Reactlandia